Lewis P. Fickett Jr.

-Lewis Perley Fickett, Jr. (May 28, 1926 - May 17, 2016) was an American diplomat, educator, and politician.
+Lewis Perley Fickett Jr. (May 28, 1926 - May 17, 2016) was an American diplomat, educator, and politician.

+Early life and education

 Born in Winthrop, Massachusetts, Fickett graduated from Portland High School in Portland, Maine.
 He served in the United States Navy during World War II.
 Fickett graduated from Bowdoin College in 1947.
 He then received his law degree in 1952 from Harvard Law School.
 In 1956, Fickett received his doctorate from Harvard University.

+Career

 Fickett served in the United States Foreign Service and was stationed in Algeria, West Germany, and Washington, D.C.
 From 1963 until 2001, Fickett taught political science at the University of Mary Washington.

-He lived in Fredericksburg, Virginia.
-From 1975 to 1981, Fickett served in the Virginia House of Delegates and was a Democrat.
-Fickett died in a hospital in Fredericksburg, Virginia after a brief illness.
+From 1974 to 1982, Fickett served in the Virginia House of Delegates and was a Democrat.